Constraining FRB Microstructure with Polarised Shot Noise: Abstract

 \section{Abstract}

-We present \texttt{FIRES}, a polarised shot-noise framework that models fast radio burst (FRB) dynamic spectra as the incoherent superposition of Gaussian microshots.
-Applied to the CRAFT bursts FRB~20191001A and FRB~20240318A, \texttt{FIRES} reproduces key spectro-polarimetric behaviours: scattering suppresses position-angle (PA) variability on the trailing edge, while the leading edge preferentially retains intrinsic structure when sufficient signal-to-noise is present.
-We quantify this behaviour using the PA variance ratio $\mathcal{R}_\psi$ and explore the joint plane of measured linear polarisation fraction $\Pi_L$ versus PA variance to constrain the allowed parameter space of microshot number $N$, intrinsic PA dispersion $\sigma_\psi$, and intrinsic linear fraction $\Pi_{L,0}$ at fixed signal-to-noise.
-For FRB~20191001A, the data are consistent with an extended region spanning $\sigma_\psi \sim 10^\circ$--$30^\circ$ and $N \sim 5$--$1000$, reflecting degeneracies between intrinsic PA structure, microshot superposition, scattering, finite sampling, and noise.
-FRB~20240318A occupies a more restricted region, favouring fewer microshots ($N \lesssim 20$) and larger intrinsic PA dispersion ($\sigma_\psi \sim 15$--$23^\circ$), depending on $\Pi_{L,0}$, consistent with its observed PA variability.
-By combining an emission-mechanism-independent framework with minimal assumptions and observational constraints, \texttt{FIRES} provides direct, quantitative constraints on the space of viable FRB microphysical models and demonstrates that microshot superposition offers a natural explanation for the diverse polarimetric behaviours observed in FRBs.
+We present \texttt{FIRES}, a polarised shot-noise (PSN) framework that models fast radio burst (FRB) dynamic spectra as the incoherent superposition of Gaussian microshots with varying polarisation angles (PAs).
+Applied to the CRAFT bursts FRB~20191001A and FRB~20240318A, \texttt{FIRES} can reproduce key spectro-polarimetric behaviours seen in these data: scattering suppresses PA variability on the trailing edge, while the leading edge preferentially retains intrinsic structure when sufficient signal-to-noise is present.
+We quantify this behaviour using the PA variance ratio $\mathcal{R}_\psi$ and explore the joint plane of measured linear polarisation fraction $\Pi_L$ versus PA variance to identify allowed regions of microshot number $N$, intrinsic PA dispersion $\sigma_\psi$, and intrinsic linear fraction $\Pi_{L,0}$ at fixed signal-to-noise.
+This restricts these combinations permitted within the adopted shot-noise framework.
+For FRB~20191001A, the data are consistent with an extended parameter space, reflecting degeneracies between intrinsic PA structure, microshot superposition, scattering, finite sampling, noise, and the assumed microshot-property distributions.
+FRB~20240318A occupies a more restricted region, favouring fewer microshots and larger intrinsic PA dispersion.
+By combining an emission-mechanism-independent forward-modeling framework with minimal assumptions and observational constraints, \texttt{FIRES} facilitates qualitative and quantitative exploration of how microshot superposition, scattering, finite sampling, and noise can shape observed FRB polarimetry under the PSN model.